stevepolitodesign/rails-authentication-from-scratch/README.md

 end
 ```

+> - The `edit` action is used to confirm a user's email.
+This will be the page that a user lands on when they click the confirmation link in their email.
+We still need to build this.
+Note that we're looking up a user through the [find_signed](https://api.rubyonrails.org/classes/ActiveRecord/SignedId/ClassMethods.html#method-i-find_signed) method and not their email or ID.
+This is because The `confirmation_token` is randomly generated and can't be guessed or tampered with unlike an email or numeric ID.
+This is also why we added `param: :confirmation_token` as a [named route parameter](https://guides.rubyonrails.org/routing.html#overriding-named-route-parameters).
+>

 > **What's Going On Here?**
 >
 > - The `create` action will send an email to the user containing a link that will allow them to reset the password.
 The link will contain their `password_reset_token` which is unique and expires.
 Note that we call `downcase` on the email to account for case sensitivity when searching.
+>   - You'll remember that the `password_reset_token` is a [signed_id](https://api.rubyonrails.org/classes/ActiveRecord/SignedId.html#method-i-signed_id), and is set to expire in 10 minutes.
+You'll also note that we need to pass the method `purpose: :reset_password` to be consistent with the purpose that was set in the `generate_confirmation_token` method.
->   - Note that we return `If that user exists we've sent instructions to their email.` even if the user is not found.
+>   - Note that we return `Invalid or expired token.` if the user is not found.
 This makes it difficult for a bad actor to use the reset form to see which email accounts exist on the application.
-> - The `edit` action renders simply renders the form for the user to update their password.
+> - The `edit` action simply renders the form for the user to update their password.
 It attempts to find a user by their `password_reset_token`.
 You can think of the `password_reset_token` as a way to identify the user much like how we normally identify records by their ID.
 However, the `password_reset_token` is randomly generated and will expire so it's more secure.
 > - The `new` action simply renders a form for the user to put their email address in to receive the password reset email.
 > - The `update` also ensures the user is identified by their `password_reset_token`.
 It's not enough to just do this on the `edit` action since a bad actor could make a `PUT` request to the server and bypass the form.
->   - If the user exists and is confirmed and their password token has not expired, we update their password to the one they will set in the form.
+>   - If the user exists and is confirmed we update their password to the one they will set in the form.
 Otherwise, we handle each failure case differently.
->   - Note that we call `@user.regenerate_password_reset_token` to ensure their `password_reset_token` is reset so that it cannot be used again.

 2. Update Routes.